4. Penalties¶

 Rationale: White team’s failure to field any Blockers in the correct position prevented the Jam from starting in a timely manner.

-As the lineup time expires, White team has four Blockers correctly positioned, but White Jammer is still out of bounds.
+As the Lineup Time expires, White team has four Blockers correctly positioned, but White Jammer is still Out of Bounds.

 Outcome: Instead of starting the next Jam, at that moment, the Officials must call an Official Timeout.
 White Captain is penalized.